iocane/go-jconsole-example/README.md

 Go function `GoOutput` which prints it to the console.
 The J shared library and headers files are read from the present directory.

+* `c.go` Contains exported Go functions that can be called from C. This is in a separate file because exported Go functions cannot be defined in files with C definitions in the preamble.

+* `main.go` Contains the repl and C calls to initialize the interpreter.

+* `libj.so` The J shared library

+* `include/` Required J header files

 #### Running
 ```shell script
 go run c.go main.go